- GovCon Source

 Many government contractors start with QuickBooks.
 However, as they take on more complex contracts, or become a prime contractor that requires more comprehensive financial management they’ll need a DCAA-compliant system.

-What Is FAR and CAS - What Do I Need to Know?
+What Is FAR and CAS, FAR Part 31 - What Do I Need to Know?

-View: Understanding the Basics of FAR and CAS - What You Need to Know
+View: What Is FAR and CAS - FAR Part 31 - What Do I Need to Know

 If you're a federal contractor, at some point you will be faced with understanding and complying with federal regulations regarding acquisitions and accounting.
 These regulations are described in a series of publications called the FAR and CAS.